oracle-livelabs/em-omc/enterprise-manager/emcc/em-monitoring-overview/em-monitoring-overview.md

 19. Click the actions icon under your policy.
 Select Publish.

      There are other actions you can complete on this policy such as:
-     - Edit the current policy when it is in draft state and disabled.
+     - Editing the policy when it is in draft state and disabled.
-     - Create like which essentially clones the policy and allows you to modify the clone as a separate policy.
+     - Creating a like policy which creates a separate and editable copy of your policy.
-     - Reorder your policy in the list so it has higher priority when being evaluated by an event rule.
-For user-defined event compression policies, they will always appear at the bottom of the policy list when created.
-However, you may change their order in the execution list.
-They can be placed anywhere above or below the out-of-box policies but cannot be placed in between the out-of-box policies.
+     - Reordering your policy in the list so it has higher priority when being evaluated by an event rule.
-     - Delete your policy.
+     - Deleting your policy.

      ![draft policy actions menu](images/event-compression/new-policy-actions.png " ")